Cray-HPE/docs-csm/252-FIRMWARE-NCN.md

       3. Press **`Flash`** and wait for the upload and flash to complete. iLO may reboot after flash.
    7. Cold boot the node, or momentarily press the button (GUI button) to power it on.

-3. After the other nodes are completed, the pit node can be updgraded.
+3. After the other nodes are completed, the pit node can be upgraded.
 (Alternatively this could be done first):
    - Repeat the same process, using the external BMC URL for the PIT node's BMC (e.g. https://system-ncn-m001-mgmt)
    - For the `Remote File URL` use `127.0.0.1` instead of `pit` (e.g. http://127.0.0.1/fw/river/hpe/A42_1.38_10_30_2020.signed.flash)
    - Before rebooting the node, save any work and set the `BootNext` to the current boot sessions device: